 Mendelssohn’s fame and overall reputation grew on and on until Lessing passed away and a serious correspondence between Mendelssohn and Friedrich Heinrich Jacobi evolved.
 Mendelssohn intended to write a book about Lessing and his achievements, but Jacobi accused Lessing to have been a convinced atheist.
 The correspondence between both of them was later published and caused lots of criticism towards Mendelssohn.
 Mendelssohn died on 4 January 1786 in Berlin and was buried one day later at the Jewish Cemetery in Berlin, where a reconstructed tombstone still commemorates him today.

 Still, Mendelssohn’s contributions to philosophy are numerous and he is remembered as the father of Reform Judaism.
-At yovisto academic video search, you may enjoy a video lecture by Dr. Henry Abramson on Moses Mendelssohn and his achievements.

 References and Further Reading: